maverick-doan/simple-video-server/README.md

 Built to explore:
 * CPU-intensive workloads in cloud environments
+* Auto-scale testing and other related testing for cloud compute instances
-* REST API design with Hono
+* REST API development with Hono - thanks to the continous non-iterating and never-ending evolution of the wonderful JS ecosystem

 And.. my university assignment requires a test API